Tunxis: 17th century

+18th century

 Encroachment on the Tunxis landholdings by English colonists caused them to make at least two complaints to the Connecticut General Assembly during the 18th century.
 In 1738, a petition claimed that most of Indian Neck had been taken over by non-Indian neighbors, but no action was taken.
 In 1768, one James Wauwus (with others) presented another petition, which stated that the English had taken over all of Indian Neck.
 A committee appointed by the legislature found that only four of a multitude of deeds had been properly validated by the legislature, but then recommended recognizing many of the others anyway.
 Wauwus and others protested, and the General Assembly rejected the report, but exactly what happened after that is not clear.

+The Tunxis village of Massaco was vacated by 1750.
+In 1768, surviving Hammonasset people merged into the Tunxis tribe living in Farmington, Connecticut.